lizhanmit/learning-notes/spark-note/spark-note.md

 - Input data resilience
 - Business logic resilience and evolution
-  - Do not write a bunch of "Spark Unit Tests" that just test Spark’s functionality; instead test complex business pipeline.
+  - **DO NOT** write a bunch of "Spark Unit Tests" that just test Spark’s functionality; instead test complex business pipeline.
 - Resilience in output and atomicity
   - Most of Spark pipelines are probably feeding other Spark pipelines.
   - Ensure that downstream understands the "state" of the output data.